rails/tailwindcss-rails/README.md

 Note that you can combine task options, e.g. `rails tailwindcss:watch[debug,poll]`.

+### Multiple CSS files

+If you have a reason to break up your CSS into multiple CSS files (for example application.tailwind.css and admin.tailwind.css), as long as your files match the `*.tailwind.css` convention, then the build and watch tasks will create build files with the `tailwind.` removed.

 ### Custom inputs or outputs

 If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.